Prostate Problems Erectile Disfunction

 - Research reputable device manufacturers

-- Compare features and costs
+- Compare features, specifications, and costs

-- Read user reviews
+- Read user reviews and check company reputation

-- Purchase from authorized dealer
+- Purchase from authorized dealer with good warranty

-Step 3: Set Realistic Expectations
+Step 4: Set Realistic Expectations

-What You Can Expect:
+What Current Research Suggests You Might Expect:

-- Gradual improvement over 3-12 weeks
+- Gradual improvement over 4-8 weeks in some patients

-- Best results with consistent use
+- Best results may require consistent daily use

-- Some men need ongoing maintenance
+- Some men may not respond

 What Not to Expect:

-- Overnight miracle cure
+- Overnight miracle cure or dramatic results

 - 100% elimination of all symptoms